gamesbook/protograf/docs/source/setting_up.rst

 You should be able to open and view this PDF file via your `PDF viewer`_.
-It should be a mostly blank, A4-sized page with the phrase *Hello World* in a small Helvetica font near the bottom-left.
+It should be a mostly blank, A4-sized page with the phrase *Hello World* in a small, Helvetica font near the top-left.

 Python in the cloud